-Note: The start date of the project is the date of receipt of a completed online application by Enterprise Ireland.
+Note: The start date of the project is the date of approval of the application by Enterprise Ireland.
 The company should not have incurred costs (e.g. recruitment costs) or have signed employment contracts before the start date of the project.

 - Enterprises that are not financially viable at the date of application.

 - Enterprises, where the employee is contracted to work for the enterprise for less than 14 hours/week (on average).

 - Enterprises operating in the coal or steel industry.

 - Enterprises covered by specific rules for financial institutions.

 - Enterprises which are subject to an outstanding recovery order following a previous European Commission decision declaring aid illegal and incompatible with the internal market.

 - Enterprises who were approved any other State or EU funding for the activity for which they are seeking funding.